Co-Parenting Classes for Divorce

 By Tracy Achen, Divorce Coach

-Many states now require the completion of a parent education program before a divorce or court order concerning custody will be finalized.
-Court ordered divorce parenting classes are usually focused on ensuring the parents continue to co-parent their children when they are no longer together.
-They teach essential parenting and communication skills to help keep children out of the middle of the parent’s conflict.
+Parent classes for divorce usually focus on helping parents learn how to peacefully co-parent their children when they are no longer together.
+The classes are meant to teach parenting and communication skills to help keep children out of the middle of their parents conflict.

 Parenting classes for divorce can help prepare you for post divorce co-parenting